 Bioplastics are used in packaging which is then marketed as sustainable, and even as biodegradable.
 “Most biodegradable and compostable plastics are bioplastics, made from plants rather than fossil fuels.”
 Mike Manna of Organic Recycling Solutions explained just that in his appropriately titled essay, “The Myth of Biodegradability” in The Future of Packaging: From Linear to Circular.

 But biodegradability hinges on two key factors.
 First, raw materials used in bioplastics are more sustainably sourced than petroleum-based plastic.
 “Many bioplastics are not 100 percent made of natural biomass.
 To be called a bioplastic, they generally have to be at least 20 percent derived from natural sources.
 What about the other 80 percent?
 Excellent question.
-Many bioplastics contain fossil fuel-based plastic resins and numerous synthetic additives – such as fillers, softeners and flame retardants – just like conventional plastics.”1
+Many bioplastics contain fossil fuel-based plastic resins and numerous synthetic additives – such as fillers, softeners and flame retardants – just like conventional plastics.”7

-Image by Foulon Richard from Pixabay
+Image by Foulon Richard from Pixabay.

 The second key factor is there would be less concern about pollution since these items would naturally degrade.
 But that is not how it works.
 “The latter factor, however, has mobilized a torrent of misinformation, misplaced optimism, consumer confusion, and headaches for recyclers and composters alike,” Manna wrote.
 They must be sent to an industrial compost facility to break down.
 As you know from my previous article, these facilities are few and far between.
 So bioplastics that require industrial composters are far from guaranteed to make it to one.
 Biodegradable plastics that do make it to an industrial compost facility will not create usable soil.
 It lacks the macro and micronutrients of regular compost.
 “It just doesn’t make environmental sense to take a plant, turn that pant into a highly refined petrochemical, only to then use it once and have it turn into something effectively worse than soil,” wrote Manna.

 Bioplastics are made of either polylactic acid (PLA) or polyhydroxyalkanoates (PHA), both of which are #7 plastics.
 These cannot be recycled and therefore contaminate single-stream recycling systems, making entire loads of recycling unrecyclable.
-In many ways, bioplastics are worse for single-use disposable items than traditional fossil fuel plastics.
+In many ways, bioplastics are worse for single-use disposable items than traditional fossil fuel plastics.Â

 “Often omitted is the amount of energy that goes into, and the negative effects related to, the growing, harvesting, and transportation of bioplastics.
-Also, in a world full of hungry people, do we really want to be pushing agricultural lands into production of plastics rather than food?” -Michael SanClements, author of Plastic Purge2
+Also, in a world full of hungry people, do we really want to be pushing agricultural lands into production of plastics rather than food?” -Michael SanClements, author of Plastic Purge18

 Bioplastics will not break down in nature or water.
-Image by Foulon Richard from Pixabay
+Image by Foulon Richard from Pixabay.

 Renewable Sources?

 Bioplastics are plastics made from natural, renewable sources, such as corn, sugar cane, or potatoes.
 “The thought is that plastics made with plants, as opposed to fossil fuels, will sustain the unstoppable trajectory of the world’s consumption with a more sustainable material,” Manna wrote.
-But bioplastics only have to be composed of as little as 20 percent of renewable material to be marketed (or greenwashed) as such, and can still contain a majority of fossil fuel-based plastic.4
+But bioplastics only have to be composed of as little as 20 percent of renewable material to be marketed (or greenwashed) as such, and can still contain a majority of fossil fuel-based plastic.20

 Corn is a crop used to supplement lots of resources such as gasoline (ethanol), agricultural feed, paper goods, and now plastics.
 While corn is not a fossil fuel, critics of it suggest that corn creates more problems by contributing to global warming, chemical pollution, and energy waste.
 It demands more nitrogen fertilizer and pesticides than other crops, and which are made from natural gas and oil.
-“Runoff from these chemicals finds its way into the groundwater and, in the Midwestern corn belt, into the Mississippi River, which carries it to the Gulf of Mexico, where it has already killed off marine life in a 12,000-square-mile area,” wrote author Michael Pollan.7
+“Runoff from these chemicals finds its way into the groundwater and, in the Midwestern corn belt, into the Mississippi River, which carries it to the Gulf of Mexico, where it has already killed off marine life in a 12,000-square-mile area,” wrote author Michael Pollan.23

 “America’s corn crop might look like a sustainable, solar-powered system for producing food, but it is actually a huge, inefficient, polluting machine that guzzles fossil fuel—a half a gallon of it for every bushel.” -Michael Pollan

-Photo by Jesse Gardner on Unsplash
+Photo by Jesse Gardner on Unsplash.

 “Corn is hardly sustainable, not the way it’s grown in this country.
 Farmed at an industrial scale, corn requires vast amounts of herbicides and fertilizer.
-With heavy rain, these inputs run into waterways and pollute drinking water.” -Elizabeth Royte8
+With heavy rain, these inputs run into waterways and pollute drinking water.” -Elizabeth Royte24

 Example: Coca-Cola Plant Bottle